Homeowner

 Can You Install a Roof Window on a Flat Roof Without Planning Permission?

 Usually, you won’t need planning permission to add a roof window to a flat roof.
-These are a very popular way to add light to rooms with flat roofs and will likely not cause any issues.
+These are a very popular way to add natural light to rooms with flat roofs and will likely not cause any issues.

 Related articles